junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 npm install
 ```

-if there is an error message like this
+If there is an error message like this

 ```zsh
 gyp ERR! stack Error: not found: make
 ```

-that's means you should install the `build-essentials` package in Ubuntu and if everything success you will get a file, `griddb.node` and then you need to include it in `NODE_PATH`
+That means you should install the `build-essentials` package in Ubuntu, and if everything success you will get a file, `griddb.node`, and then you need to include it in `NODE_PATH`

 ```zsh
 export NODE_PATH=$(pwd)
 ```

-2.Install the npm package `griddb-node-api` directly into our project.
+2. Install the npm package `griddb-node-api` directly into our project.

 ```zsh
 pnpm install griddb-node-api
 ```

-We will use the second way for our project because it's simpler and we use Node 18 LTS.
+We will use the second way for our project because it's simpler, and we use Node 18 LTS.

 ## VSCode